daimes111/Muscle-Movement/readMe.md

 ![](/images/Original%20Layout.png)

 ## What's Next
+*API functionality <br />
+*Event listeners on the muscles to new pages <br />
+*Replies to comments <br />
-#### API functionality, event listeners on the muscles to new pages, Replies to comments, muscle show pages with comments on that specific muscle
+*Muscle show pages with comments on that specific muscle

 ## Current errors
->The footer on the Index page is messed up due to the columns.
+*The footer on the Index page is messed up due to the columns. <br />
->Having trouble having it disconnected.
+*Having trouble having it disconnected. <br />
->Login and Create Account page look the same after someone as logged In.
+*Login and Create Account page look the same after someone as logged In. <br />
->No notification when logging out
+*No notification when logging out<br />